derkork/kannich/OVERVIEW.md

 ﻿## Kannich

 Kannich is a CI pipeline executor for running CI builds anywhere - on your local machine or in any CI/CD service.
-It is designed to avoid the YAML hell often associated with configuring CI pipelines.
+It is designed to avoid the YAML and shell script hell often associated with configuring CI pipelines.
 In Kannich you define your CI jobs using a KotlinScript-based DSL which provides you with the full power of a programming language to define your CI workflows.
 This DSL is extensible allowing you to reuse and share common CI logic across multiple projects.
-DSL files can be hosted in any HTTP accessible location, making it easy to centralize and manage your CI configurations.
+You can also define custom tools that install software and run or execute complex workflows.

 ### Features

 - Kannich can be bootstrapped locally using a kannichw wrapper script (similar to Gradle's gradlew or Maven's mvnw).
 - Kannich executes all CI jobs in a Docker container ensuring a consistent and isolated build environment.
 - Kannich supports caching of dependencies and build artifacts to speed up subsequent builds.
-- Kannich provides built-in support for common CI tasks such as checking out code from Git repositories, running tests, building artifacts, and publishing results.
 - Kannich can be easily integrated with popular CI/CD services like GitHub Actions, GitLab CI, Jenkins, etc.
 - Because you can run Kannich locally, you can test and debug your CI jobs without needing to push changes to a remote CI server all the time.
+In fact you can use this to build stuff locally without even having a toolchain installed.
+All you need is a docker daemon.

 ### A sample Kannich DSL file